A·PPLIED

 Prove

-We test the relationship between the evidence and the decisions before building anything at scale.
+Test the relationship between evidence and decisions before building at scale.
 Real users.
 Real data.
 Fast feedback.
-If it doesn't hold up here, we find out before it costs anything serious.

 Days 61 – 90